SiqiD47/Front-End-Web-Development-with-React/README.md

    => connect the server to get/post data

-2. Then go to the React/confusion fold and run:
+2. Then go to the React/confusion folder and run:

    **npm start**